tetcoin/tetcore/frame/system/README.md

 # System Module

 The System module provides low-level access to core types and cross-cutting utilities.
-It acts as the base layer for other pallets to interact with the Substrate framework components.
+It acts as the base layer for other pallets to interact with the Tetcore framework components.

 - [`system::Trait`](https://docs.rs/frame-system/latest/frame_system/trait.Trait.html)

 ## Overview

-The System module defines the core data types used in a Substrate runtime.
+The System module defines the core data types used in a Tetcore runtime.
 It also provides several utility functions (see [`Module`](https://docs.rs/frame-system/latest/frame_system/struct.Module.html)) for other FRAME pallets.

 In addition, it manages the storage items for extrinsics data, indexes, event records, and digest items,